FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

-Jaybird 2.2 supports Java 5, 6 and 7.
-Jaybird 2.2.4 adds basic support for
+Jaybird 2.2 supports Java 6, 7 and 8.

-Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.
+Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features will be supported or fully implemented.

-Jaybird 2.2 is the last version to support Java 5, support will be dropped with Jaybird 3.0.
+Jaybird 2.2.7 is the last version to support Java 5, support will be dropped with Jaybird 2.2.8.

-Jaybird 3.0 supports Java 6, 7 and 8.
+Jaybird 2.2 is the last version to support Java 6, support will be dropped with Jaybird 3.0.
+Starting with Jaybird 2.2.8 we will no longer release Java 6 binaries.
+If you need Java 6 binaries, you can compile them yourself from source.

-Jaybird 3.0 is the last version to support Java 6, support will be dropped with Jaybird 3.1.
+Jaybird 3.0 supports Java 7 and 8 (actual support subject to change before release).

 Which Firebird versions are supported?
 --------------------------------------